The Don (1995 film)

-The Don is a 1995 Indian Hindi-language gangster film directed by Farogh Siddique, produced by Salim, and starring Mithun Chakraborty, Sonali Bendre, Jugal Hansraj, and Aashif Sheikh.
+The Don is a 1995 Indian Hindi-language action film directed by Farogh Siddique, produced by Salim, and starring Mithun Chakraborty, Sonali Bendre, Jugal Hansraj, and Aashif Sheikh.

 Plot

 The Don is the story of a common person, later becoming a Don, who always stands for justice and the poor against all odds and evil minds.
 His sister is yet to forgive him as he had murdered her fiancée.